AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 system protection against attacks!
 So set strong firewall rules and only expose SSH as a network service if you use these (which is highly recommended).

-If you have an input corpus from step 2 then specify this directory with the `-i` option.
-Otherwise create a new directory and create a file with any content as test data in there.
+If you have an input corpus from step 2, then specify this directory with the `-i` option.
+Otherwise, create a new directory and create a file with any content as test data in there.

 If you do not want anything special, the defaults are already usually best, hence all you need is to specify the seed input directory with the result of